-Last updated in late 2019, the Stick Up Cam is the true utility player in Ring's lineup.
-It works indoors or outdoors, can be powered by wire, battery, or solar, and it can be mounted or stand alone on a flat surface.
+In our review, we fell in love with the Ring Stick Up Cam because, as the name suggests, you can put it literally anywhere within Wi-Fi range and have a great home security camera.
+It works indoors or outdoors, can be powered by wire, battery, or solar, and can be mounted or stand alone on a flat surface.

-These Pathlights are a nice reminder that home security devices don't have to be overly aggressive or sterile in their design.
-These look like ordinary landscaping walkway lights and can be purchased individually or in multipacks.
-A bridge is required for automation, however.
+We really enjoy using these Pathlights because not only do they work great, but it's also a nice reminder that home security devices don't have to be overly aggressive or sterile in their design.
+These look like ordinary landscaping walkway lights but can trigger other Ring devices by linking them in the app.
+They can be purchased individually or in multipacks, but a bridge is required for those nifty automation features.

 See more than before

 If someone were to stop you on the street and ask you to name a Ring product, chances are the first thing that came to mind would be some sort of video doorbell.
-That's the product category the company cut its teeth on, and even its name is a reference to what a doorbell does!
-We've been covering Ring video doorbells for a long time, and have really been impressed with their features, so we're happy to see a couple of new devices being introduced this year in the Ring Video Doorbell 3 and 3 Plus.
+That's the product category the company cut its teeth on, and even its name references what a doorbell does!
+The best Ring doorbells offer something for everyone, whether it's a fully solar-powered experience or a tiny doorbell that fits inside a door's peephole.

 Works inside or outside

-Whether you plan on moving in the near future, or you just want a camera flexible enough to move around your existing home, the Ring Stick Up Cam has you covered.
-Not only is it easy to set up for even the least-handy person (like me), but it works equally well both indoors and outdoors.
-It is available as a wired or battery-powered device, but you can also power it with Ring's solar attachment, or get the accessories to switch between power modes as you wish.
+Whether you plan to move soon or just want a camera flexible enough to move around your existing home, the Ring Stick Up Cam has you covered.
+Not only is it easy to set up for even the least-handy person (like me), but it works equally well both indoors and outdoors, making it one of the best wireless security cameras out there.
+It is available as a wired or battery-powered device, but you can also power it with Ring's solar attachment or get the accessories to switch between power modes as you wish.

 The Stick Up cam has a decent field-of-view for an outdoor cam at 130 degrees, but that should more than suffice if you plan on using it indoors.
 It records in 1080p and has two-way audio, live video, and motion notifications.
 This is also one of the most affordable Ring cameras you can get!

-The Ring Stick Up Cam is one of the most flexible, and most affordable, Ring devices that you can get today.
+The Ring Stick Up Cam is one of the most flexible and affordable Ring devices you can get today.

 This is the way

-Typically in a list like this, the winner for "best outdoor lights" would be some kind of imposing floodlight or fancy, color-changing party light, but I decided to go a little more low-key.
-What I like about the Ring Pathlights is that they look like any other high-end landscape lighting solution, and they don't have any undertones or ambitions of being a surveillance or monitoring product.
+Typically in a list like this, the winner for "best outdoor accent lights" would be some imposing floodlight or fancy, color-changing party light, but I decided to go a little more low-key.
+I like the Ring Pathlights because they look like any other high-end landscape lighting solution and don't have any undertones or ambitions of being a surveillance or monitoring product.